ogbaoghene/lime-utils/README.md

 A library of Sass modules - functions, mixins, placeholders and variables.

+## Install

+- [Bower](http://bower.io/): `bower install --save lime-utils`

-## Instructions
+## Usage

-To use import the lime-utils variables file, followed by your custom variable files if it exists, then import the lime-utils.
+Import the lime-utils variables file first, followed by a custom variable file if you wish to override the default variables, then import lime-utils.